scally/mtga-draft-macos/README.md

 # Generating data

-Use html data with winrates, with regex find/replace, find "[^\S\t]\n" and replace with "\t"
+Use html data with winrates, with regex find/replace, find "[^\S\t]\n" and replace with "\t" Set tabs/spaces setting to use tabs before manually editing If the CSV type provider acts weird, there's likely inconsistent tabs in the sample file

 # Interesting Events